DIAMOND 4 RANCH

-FOOD: Please have your food packed up in appropriate bags or small
+FOOD: Please have your food packed up in appropriate bags ready

-boxes, ready for the pack horse, when you arrive by 7:30 am.
-Nylon
+for the pack horse, when you arrive by 7:00 am.
+Nylon zipper bags

-ice chests.
-Fragile items (ex. lanterns, fishing rods) should be in
+.
+Fragile items (ex. lanterns, fishing rods) must be in sturdy cases.

 Times below are an